 The Directors of the Company's parent company, Intralinks, Inc. manage financial risks at a Group level, rather than at an individual business unit level.
 The Directors review the Company's exposure to financial risks on an ongoing basis.
 The parent company has significant cash balances minimising liquidity risk, whilst credit risk is managed at the corporate level, through credit verification procedures prior to providing credit terms.

-Any outstanding client balances are monitored on an ongoing basis and provided the state of the rovisions for doubtful debts made as appropriate.
+Any outstanding client balances are monitored on an ongoing basis and provisions for doubtful debts made as appropriate.

-Page 1

-r age 1

-STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2022
+STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2023